Chi Square Distribution

 that the probability of a Chi Square (with 2 df) being six

 The mean of a Chi Square distribution is its degrees

 of freedom.
 Chi Square distributions are positively skewed, with

 the degree of skew decreasing with increasing degrees of freedom.

-Two of the more commonly tests using the Chi square distribution
+Two of the more common tests using the Chi Square distribution

 are tests of deviations of differences between theoretically